John Kerry to Return in Biden Administration as 'Climate Czar'

 Kerry also oversaw the U.S.’s entrance into the Paris Agreement, a global agreement to reduce greenhouse gas emissions.
 Trump pulled out of the agreement in 2020, arguing that the agreement handicapped the U.S. economy in order to “win praise from the very foreign capitals and global activists that have long sought to gain wealth at our country’s expense.”

+The work we began with the Paris Agreement is far from done.
+I’m returning to government to get America back on track to address the biggest challenge of this generation and those that will follow.
+The climate crisis demands nothing less than all hands on deck.

+The work we began with the Paris Agreement is far from done.
+I'm returning to government to get America back on track to address the biggest challenge of this generation and those that will follow.
+The climate crisis demands nothing less than all hands on deck. pic.twitter.com/xxfakodQ6d

-As a special envoy, Kerry does not need Senate confirmation.
+As a special envoy, Kerry would not need Senate confirmation.

 According to Biden’s transition office, Kerry will sit on the National Security Council.